Eigenvalues of random lifts and polynomials of random permutation matrices: Introduction

 In other words, we may see $M$ as an infinite block matrix indexed by $X\times X$ (of matrices in $M_r (\dC)$), and we may reformulate the above equation as $M=(M_{xy})_{(x,y)\in X\times X}$.
 Finally, we will use the convention that a product over an empty set is equal to $1$ and the sum over an empty set is $0$.

 \paragraph{Acknowledgements} CB was supported by ANR-16-CE40-0024-01 and ANR-14-CE25-0014.
 He would like to thank Doron Puder for early discussions on this problem.
 BC was supported by JSPS KAKENHI 17K18734, 17H04823, 15KK0162 and ANR-14-CE25-0003.
 He would like to thank Mikael de la Salle, Camille Male and Amir Dembo for enriching discussions on random permutations and free probability.
 Both authors are grateful to Gilles Pisier for discussions during the finalization phase of the paper, including useful references and questions that encouraged us to write Theorem \ref{thm:strongT}.
 The final version of this paper was completed during the visit of CB to Kyoto University under a JSPS short term professorship.
 Both authors gratefully acknowledge the support of JSPS and Kyoto University.
-The authors are indebted to Yu Shang-Chun for his careful reading.
+The authors are indebted to Yu Shang-Chun, Ryan O'Donnell and Xinyu Wu for pointing typos and inaccuracies in their careful reading.
 Finally, the authors would like to thank an anonymous referee for an extremely detailed and insightful report that allowed them to improve greatly their initial manuscript.